Leviticus and Disability: My Take

 Patrick A from PunkTorah asked me to comment on parsha Emor, and here’s what I came up with.
-I hope the atheists don’t ream me too hard.

 Everyone please turn to Leviticus 21, kthx.
-In this week’s parsha, Emor, Moshe Rabbeinu tells us about some of the laws regulating kohanim (Temple priests).
+In this week’s parsha, Emor, Moshe Rabbeinu (Moses) tells us about some of the laws regulating kohanim (Temple priests).

 Josh over at parshablog says one possibility is that this is a concession to the prevailing cultural attitudes of the time.
 DovBear suggests that this is just one of several “rules and requirements and presumptions that no longer fit anyone’s idea of morality” in Torah.

-I don’t fully agree with either of these opinions.
-I think there’s nothing we can’t learn from, especially words of Torah (nothing is not relevant, and if you’re not able to find something to learn from in a chapter, you’re not looking hard enough).
 What can we learn from this?
 Well, to me, ablism means blocking people with disabilities from doing things we can do, assuming we have nothing to contribute, and stifling our potential.
 It doesn’t mean I get an equal shot of playing shortstop for the Yankees.
 Maybe a disabled kohen can’t drag a bull up the ramp to the sacrificial altar.
 And we have to remember that Torah was recorded during a time where G-d was smiting people as an example that even minor infractions should not be committed with the Temple service.
-This was a lot more important than a Yankee game, and if you were reckless in the Temple, G-d would be reckless with us (ie. smiting).
+This was a lot more important than a Yankee game, and if you were reckless in the Temple, G-d would be reckless with us (i.e. smiting).
 In Torah, every tribe and every person has a role they’re born for, and that’s one lesson we can take away.
 And in this life of confusion, chaos and darkness, one who finds their purpose, their meaning, is fortunate indeed.

 And unlike illegitimate kohanim, disabled kohanim continued to keep all the benefits, and all the priestly laws.
 To suggest a physical defect is a spiritual defect (as this commenter did) is ablist and false.